 - Other than the basics, the card offers almost no benefits

-- The only way to reload for free is to fill out the Walmart Money Card direct deposit form and arrange to have your paycheck electronically deposited on the account.
+- The only way to reload for free is to fill out the Walmart Money Card direct deposit form and arrange to have your paycheck electronically deposited on the account, otherwise load fees apply

-- Even though the fees are reasonable for a reloadable card, it’s still a horrible deal compared to the banks and credit unions that offer no fee credit cards, debit cards and checking accounts.
+- Even though the fees are reasonable for a re-loadable card, it’s still not as good of a deal compared to the banks and credit unions that offer no fee credit cards, debit cards and checking accounts.

-- At the time of this review this card was not available in the following states: New York, New Jersey, Rhode Island, Connecticut
+- The Walmart Money card is not currently available in the following states: New York, New Jersey, Rhode Island, Connecticut

 If you can’t qualify for a normal credit card, then I would recommend going to a credit union and getting a free checking account with a debit card, instead of using a reloadable card that will cost you money to use.

-If you want to apply for a prepaid credit card PLEASE make sure you review all the fees closely.
-It won’t be possible to get a free prepaid debit card (there are always at least some fees).
+If you do choose to apply for a prepaid credit card PLEASE make sure you review all the fees closely (they are required to be listed in a table in the terms and conditions).
+It won’t be possible to get a free prepaid debit card (as mentioned there are always some fees, but they can take many different forms, as noted in the fee schedule update above).
 But some are much worse than Walmart’s offer, while others are a better.
-Right now I think the best one (the one with the most fair fee structure) is the new Prepaid Serve Card from American Express.
+Right now I think the best one (the one with the most fair fee structure) is the new Prepaid Serve Card from American Express, which seems to have the least fees of any prepaid card.
+Also, AmEx has just launched a new prepaid card that offers 1% cash back, which is unheard of in the prepaid world.
+The downside is that it carries a $5.05 monthly fee, but it could make sense for some people..

 But better yet…